Skip to content

 Page Object - RVL vs JS

-RVL is appropriate in most cases when the module mostly covers some plain scenarios - a set of interactions with the application.
+RVL is appropriate in most cases when the module primarily covers straightforward scenarios, involving a set of interactions with the application.

-1. Whenever you need something where scripting is more appropriate (write loops, use arrays, do some data and string manipulations).
-Or when you work with JSON data where JavaScript appears to be the most handy handler.
+1. When you need something where scripting is more appropriate (write loops, use arrays, perform data and string manipulations).
+Or when you work with JSON data where JavaScript appears to be the most suitable handler.

-2. Whenever you have some web service interactions.
+2. When you have web service interactions.
 Web services usually include JSON data as payload/responses, so JavaScript is more useful.

 In all other cases, choose RVL.